Kids getting bored? Here are six clever recycled craft ideas for kids to do at home using the contents of your recycling bin!

 For this craft idea for kids, you’ll need quite a collection of identical bottle caps for this game.

-Inside each one stick a bit of paper with a number on it, or a small picture (as long as you have a duplicate).
+Inside each bottle cap stick a bit of paper with a number on it, or a small picture (as long as you have a duplicate).
 Use each number/image twice and then lay them out neatly.
 You turn over two each go, and the aim of the game is to pick two of the same.
 When you’ve picked a pair, take them out of the game and keep on going.
 The person with the most pairs at the end wins.

 Image via Crafty Beats